 Ask yourself, would you deliberately devalue your investment, or just sell it on at the first sign of trouble?

-A simpler method, favored locally, is to place a fake in a small auction house.
+A simpler method, favoured locally, is to place a fake in a small auction house.
 If it's bought, that's a win.
 If anyone questions its authenticity, it can be pulled from sale.
 The beauty is, either way the work has appeared in a print catalogue.
-After this it takes a short cooling off period before it's sent to a different auction house, with the catalogue as proof of its legitimacy.
+After this it takes a short cooling off period, before it's sent to a different auction house, with the catalogue as proof of its legitimacy.

 Needless to say people do get fooled, and when that happens, those making the fakes find themselves protected by an industry that operates with a code of silence to rival the Russian mob.
 Then there's the fact that victims are often reluctant to admit publicly they've been had, lest the value of their $100,000 knock-off drops to the price of Ikea kitsch.
 Ask yourself, would you deliberately devalue your investment, or just sell it on at the first sign of trouble?